dinschr/pod-json/docs/order-api.md

 This document describes a **conceptual REST-style HTTP API** that uses POD-JSON Lite as its order payload.
 A REST API means the system communicates using standard HTTP methods (GET, POST, etc.) and JSON request/response bodies, making integration simple and predictable for machines.

-The purpose of this API is to define a clear workflow for integrators to:
+The goal is to define a clear, predictable way for an integrator’s system to:

 - discover products and SKUs,
 - check stock,